open-contracting/kingfisher-summarize/docs/cli.rst

 add
 ---

-Creates a schema containing :doc:`summary tables<../database>` about one or more collections.
+Creates a schema containing :doc:`summary tables<database>` about one or more collections.

 This command will fail if the schema already exists.